MidnightDreamerX17/skill20/Rules.md

 **Blitz** - A blitz maneuver requires at least three combatants on both sides.
 First, two of the blitzers attempt to body-block two of the enemies with a bonus of +4 to the d20 rolls.
 Then, the third blitzer may move into melee with the third enemy without any possibility of getting body-blocked by the first two enemies.

+**Full Defense** - The combatant does not do anything other than defending.
+They gain a bonus to Armor Class against melee attacks equal to half of their Melee Fighting (STR) skill, and a bonus to Armor Class against ranged attacks equal to half of their Ranged Fighting (DEX) skill.

 **Point Defense** - The combatant chooses one target, and forgoes all actions.
 When the target moves, the combatant may then move to intercept, attempt to body-block the target, and attack the target.
 After this, the target may then choose to finish its action by attacking the point-defender.
 Note that this is **not** any kind of technique "of opportunity," but rather, a special type of delayed action.
 Techniques "of opportunity" **do not exist in Skill20**.

 **Precise Shot** - The attacker cannot move, nor do anything else other than ranged attacks.
 All attacks must be directed at one target.
 The attacker gains a bonus of +4 to accuracy.

+**Reckless Attack** - The attacker takes a penalty of -2 to Armor Class in order to add 1 accuracy to attacks.
+The effect lasts until the beginning of the attacker's next action.
+The maximum amount of Armor Class that may be spent in this manner is 10.

 **Zone Defense** - The combatant establishes a zone defense in a radius within its movement speed.
 The combatant forgoes all actions.
 When an enemy enters the zone, the combatant may then move to intercept, attempt to body-block the enemy, and attack the enemy.
 After this, the enemy may then choose to finish its action by attacking the zone-defender.
 Note that this is **not** any kind of technique "of opportunity," but rather, a special type of delayed action.
 Techniques "of opportunity" **do not exist in Skill20**.